bjoroen/serus/README.md

 ### Lexing and Parsing

-I could have used a library to make the lexing and parsing process easier, but then I would also miss out on the fun that comes with hand rolling these things, and I really dont want any dependancies for this project.
+I could have used a library to make the lexing and parsing process easier, but then I would also miss out on the fun that comes with hand rolling these things, and I really don't want any dependencies for this project.

 I have written lexers and parsers in the past, and the grammar here is very simple, so Im going to wing it and see how it turns out.

-### Grammer
+### Grammar

-EBNF represntation of the grammer for the assembler
+EBNF representation of the grammar for the assembler

 ```EBNF